stephan-klein/supersonic/docs/supersonic/tutorial/first-mile/index.md

 <section class="docs-section" id="creating-a-new-project">
 ## Creating a New Project

+<p class="advanced-panel">You can also use the Steroids² CLI with an existing Cordova project.
+Read the <a href="/tooling/cli/usage-with-cordova">Usage with Cordova</a> guide for more information.</p>

-With your brand-new Steroids² CLI running, head on over to your terminal app of choice and create your first app.
+With your brand-new Steroids² CLI up and running, head on over to your terminal app of choice and create your first app.
 To do so, just type:

 ```bash
 steroids create myProject